revbayes/revbayes/help/md/power.md

 ## title
 power
 ## description
-The function raises any real number to the power of x.
+The function raises any real number to a power.
 ## details
 This function accepts two arguments: one real number (the base) and a second real number (the exponenent).
 ## authors